magneticio/vamp.io/content/documentation/reference/deployments.md

   main:
     parent: reference
 ---

 # Deployments

 A deployment is a "running" blueprint.
 Over time, new blueprints can be merged with existing deployments or parts of the running blueprint can be removed from it.
 Each deployment can be exported as a blueprint and copy & pasted to another environment or even to the same environment to function as a clone.

 Creating a deployment is done by sending a POST request to the `/deployments` endpoint.
-Here is an example of blueprint:
+Here is an example of a blueprint:

 <pre class="prettyprint lang-yaml">
 name: my_monarch_blueprint